Call Paul Davis: Do You Know Black Mold?

 Black Mold Poisoning

-Black mold is a toxic mold that releases spores.
-Symptoms include chronic coughing, eye, nose and throat irritation as well as skin rashes.
+Black mold is a toxic species of mold that releases spores.
+The most common symptoms include chronic sneezing, eye, nose and throat irritation and rashes.
 Other symptoms include chronic fatigue and persistent headaches.
-Especially severe occasions of long-term exposure to black mold are more dangerous.
-Often compounded by allergic reaction to the black mold spores, these symptoms can include nausea, vomiting, and bleeding in the lungs and nose.
+Particularly serious occasions of long-term contact to black mold are more dangerous.
+Paired with an allergy to the black mold spores, these symptoms can include nausea, vomiting, and bleeding in the lungs and nose.

-Once mold forms colonies in your living space, it quickly breeds and discharges toxins that make life miserable for residents:
+Once mold forms colonies in your living space, it immediately grows and releases toxins that make life miserable for residents:

-- Mold releases a pungent, musty odor that stops rooms from smelling clean.
+- Mold emanates a pungent, musty smell that stops rooms from smelling fresh.

 - Mold toxins can cause chronic inflammation and continuous cold-like symptoms.

 - Individuals with compromised immune systems can get systemic infections of the lungs, skin, or digestive tract.

 - In rare instances, mold toxins can cause neurological issues or even death.

 - The more extended the exposure, the more severe the danger.

 Exceptionally damp homes and offices can be subject to mold invasions even if no water damage has happened.
 If you see or smell something that could be mold, get an skillful opinion right away.